Graphic Recording

 • Share feedback with your graphic recorder – we love learning and improving!

-Graphic Recording in action
+Graphic Recording Case Studies

 “Participants were able to use the live graphic recordings to more meaningfully (and speedily), reflect on and revise their thinking.”